| | |

 I did a lot of research to see if I could use interior stain because I LOVE the look of this color (we have used it on numerous projects in our house).

-However, you would need to do another coat of special polyurethane.
-We decided we only wanted to paint the exterior stain on the outdoor table post once and that we wanted as much protection as possible with the least amount of maintenance.
+However, you would need to apply another coat of special polyurethane.
+We decided to paint the exterior stain on the outdoor table post only once and wanted as much protection as possible with the least amount of maintenance.

-Our two DIY outdoor dining tables were so awesome to use the other night!
+Our two DIY outdoor dining tables were great to use the other night!
 We were able to sit with our whole immediate family and friends.
-The kids loved the benches and being able to eat outdoors.
+The kids loved the benches and eating outdoors.

 DIY outdoor table made with gray composite decking top with metal chairs.